TherapyNottingham/academic-kickstart/content/covid-19/index.md

 - Online / video appointments are available as an alternative
 {{% /alert %}}

-- If you develop symptoms, or are informed ( e.g. through the Track and Trace systems) that you have been in contact with someone who has, you must inform me immediately.
+- If you develop symptoms, or are informed ( e.g. through the Test and Trace systems) that you have been in contact with someone who has, you must inform me immediately.
 - If I develop symptoms or am informed that I have been in contact with someone who has, it may be necessary for me to disclose our contact in the interest of public safety.
-- In-person appointments may be subject to further change and temporary reversion to online working in line with local lockdown or national responses.
+- In-person appointments may be subject to further change and temporary reversion to online working in line with guidance from professional bodies, local lockdown or national responses.

 {{% alert note %}}
   The most up to date information from NHS is available at [https://www.nhs.uk/conditions/coronavirus-covid-19/](https://www.nhs.uk/conditions/coronavirus-covid-19/)